PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 The time per batch (65ms) is also efficient, suggesting that the model is processing the test data quickly.
 In summary, the model seems to be doing well in terms of both performance (accuracy) and efficiency (time per step).

-Like we did in first model, we will also like to view classifcation report on second model prediction and see the details.
+Like we did in first model, we can view classifcation report on second model prediction and see the details.

 **Classification Report of Model Prediction**